Learn What a Hot Walker Is and What the Duties Are

 Hot walkers are responsible for hand-walking racehorses to cool them down after races and workouts.

 The primary duty of a hot walker is to lead a racehorse around the shedrow until it has cooled out thoroughly after a race or workout.
 They may also hose the horse down or give it a full bath before returning it to the stall.
 Other duties for hot walkers may include holding horses for treatment by the farrier and veterinarian, raking the shedrow, or general barn duties as assigned.
+Hot walkers complete their activities under the supervision of a trainer, barn manager, or foreman.

 Hot walkers complete their duties outdoors and may be exposed to changing weather conditions and extreme temperatures.
 Most hot walkers work 6 days each week.
 Those employed at the track primarily work morning hours, while those employed at training centers may have additional afternoon hours depending on their facility’s training schedule.
 Weekend and holiday hours are often necessary.
 Hot walkers usually travel with their trainer to a variety of racetracks and training centers to provide care for their string of horses.